Oil & Gas activities

 ICHEC is currently providing consultancy services in this domain with dedicated projects from development to research and innovation.
 ICHEC has a team of computational scientists who are also skilled in modern collaborative software engineering practices with certification in agile development methodologies (Scrum).
 Leveraging our domain knowledge and software development experience, ICHEC develops software for, and in close collaboration with, industry partners.

-There are currently 5 active topics within the activity, 2 of the topics are performed under consultancy contracts while 3 are performed through the ExSeisDat project:
+There are currently 5 active topics within the activity, 2 of the topics are performed under consultancy contracts while 3 are performed through the ExSeisDat project.
+ICHEC have been in talks with public sector bodies in order to look for projects that fit within our remit in the Oil & Gas sector.

 Seismic Migration Consultancy